touhidulShawan/autocomment_FB/README.md

-> Fun script for auto commenting on post
+> Fun script for auto commenting on Facebook post

 ```
 !!
 Warning !!